Program Design and Evaluation in International Family Studies

 Trimester 2 - 2016

-On successful completion of the course students will:
+On successful completion of this course, students will be able to:

 - Identify various methods/models of program planning: strategic plans, action plans, and logic/marketing models.

-Describe the budget process, calculate income and expenses, and articulate strategies for reducing agency costs.
+- Describe the budget process, calculate income and expenses, and articulate strategies for reducing agency costs.

-Identify methods/sources for obtaining agency funding (campaigns, gifts, planned giving, corporate contributions/partnerships, fundraisers, grants, foundations, and government agencies, etc.).
+- Identify methods/sources for obtaining agency funding (campaigns, gifts, planned giving, corporate contributions/partnerships, fundraisers, grants, foundations, and government agencies, etc.).

-Demonstrate the understanding of factors affecting the management of time, assess his/her own use of time management skills, build personal strategies to accomplish more through effective time management (prioritizing, goal setting, etc.) and avoid procrastination.
+- Demonstrate the understanding of factors affecting the management of time, assess his/her own use of time management skills, build personal strategies to accomplish more through effective time management (prioritizing, goal setting, etc.) and avoid procrastination.